magicleap/ml1-spectator-mode/Documentation/StreamingGuide.md

 ### Start Streaming

 1. Start the game on the desktop and headsets.
-2. To create or find a network anchor on the Magic Leap Headsets, press the trigger on the controller.
+2. To create or find a network anchor on the Magic Leap headsets, press the trigger on the controller.
-3. To begin streaming press on desktop press the "1" key on your keyboard, this will also cylce through the players.
+3. To begin streaming press on desktop press the "1" key on your keyboard, this will also cycle through the players.
-4. To stream on your iOS device, press the start sreaming button on the screen.
+4. To stream on your iOS device, press the start streaming button on the screen.

+***Note:** NDI Streaming can start automatically from desktop or iOS devices by enabling the `_streamOnStart` condition on the NDIController.
+The default value is set to false to in case the user wants to view the AR content in real-time without saving the video.*

 ### Adjusting the Bandwidth